-4.1 Individual results for each country
+4.1.
+Individual results for each country

 The process under control is mortality in Europe in terms of the SMR index, calculated according to expression (1).
 The SMR was obtained for 26 European countries from 1990 to 2009 from data of Section 2.
-Figure 1 shows the values of the SMR for each European country studied between 1990 and 2009.
+Figure 4 shows the values of the SMR for each European country studied between 1990 and 2009.

-Figure 1 SMR multiple boxplot for the countries studied
+Figure 1: SMR dispersion chart for the countries studied

-Using the information provided by Figure 1, we observe three different groups of countries, regarding their SMR:
+We differentiate between countries with SMR values greater or less than 1:

-- Group 1.
-Countries with SMR less than 1 (i.e., their boxplots are below 1): Austria, Belgium, Finland, France, Germany, Holland, Italy, Norway, Spain, United Kingdom, Sweden and Switzerland.
+Countries with SMR less than 1: Germany, Austria, Belgium, Denmark, Spain, Finland, France, Holland, Ireland, Italy, Luxembourg, Norway, Portugal, The United Kingdom, Sweden and Switzerland.
 An SMR less than 1 means that the deaths observed in these countries are below what would be expected, if they behaved like Europe as a whole, therefore privileged countries, as their "status" is better overall.
-The fact that the boxplot of each of these countries is placed below 1 in the chart means that SMR below 1 was maintained throughout the study period (1990-2009). - Group 2.
-Countries with SMR greater than 1 (i.e., their boxplots are above 1): Belarus, The Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Ukraine.
+This SMR below 1 was maintained throughout the study period.

+- Countries with SMR greater than 1: Belarus, Estonia, Hungary, Latvia, Lithuania, Poland, The Czech Republic and Ukrainia.
 Deaths observed in these countries are above what would be expected, if they behaved like the whole of Europe, and therefore not privileged countries, as their "status" is worse in general.
-The levels of SMR above 1 were maintained during the study period. - Group 3.
-Countries with SMR about 1 (i.e., their boxplots overlap the line for SMR equal to 1): Denmark, Ireland, Luxembourg, Portugal and Slovenia.
-These countries have similar deaths to what would be expected if they behaved like the whole of Europe and, therefore, a similar overall "status".
+The levels of SMR above 1 were maintained during the study period. - Countries with SMR about 1: Slovenia.
+This country has similar deaths to what would be expected if it behaved like the whole of Europe and, therefore, a similar overall "status".
 For the studied years, the SMR has both fallen below and risen above 1.
-There can be different reasons for this, according to the particular circumstances of each country.
-First, both Denmark and Luxembourg are relatively small countries in terms of population, and this can make their respective SMR behave in a more irregular way, different to what we could expect from the fact that they traditionally belong to the set of West Europe countries (mostly placed in Group 1; more on this later in section 4.2).
-Ireland and Portugal are also considered West Europe countries.
-These two countries have experienced the recent economic crisis in a more severe and early way than other neighbouring countries, and this can be the reason why their SMR is higher than those from other West Europe countries.
-Finally, as for Slovenia, its geographical situation, close to West Europe countries such as Austria and Italy, can be the cause of its SMR being lower than those from other East Europe countries (placed in Group 2; see section 4.2).